Reading time: 3-5 Minutes

 As mentioned before, companies' desire to have a digital transformation are driven by factors such as; matching customer requirements, a better/improved product efficiency, and because of competitive pressures.
 Digital transformation with As-a-Service models enables organisations to launch minimum viable products (MVPs) with faster capabilities in place, working in an agile way.

-These are some factors to consider when doing a digital transition into As-a-Service models:
+These are 6 factors to consider when doing a digital transition into As-a-Service models:

 For organisations to succeed with As-a-Service (aaS) models, it is crucial to keep the main goal in mind.
 Why is your company interested in having an ‘aaS’ proposition?
 You need to be aware of the capabilities you currently have and which processes will need to change and automated for a more flexible model, with recurring billing, since it is based on usage data or products rather than fixed prices.